-3.4.1 Query Expansion Technique
+3.4.1 Methods for Expanding Queries

-Having tuned the similarity calculation parameters, we then investigated how to best make use of the information in the similarity lists for query expansion.
 In early work [Gauch & Chong, 1995], expanding using a similarity threshold alone seems very sensitive to the threshold chosen.
 Slight changes in the threshold could dramatically affect the number of words used to expand a given query word.
-We therefore experimented with expansion techniques which capped the number of words used to expand a given word alone and in combination with thresholds [Gauch and Wang, 1997].
+We therefore experimented with expansion techniques which capped the number of words used to expand a given word alone and in combination with thresholds.
 In all, we tested four different query expansion methods:

-- 1) for each query word which appears in the target list, add all words in the similarity list above some threshold. - 2) for each query word which appears in the target list, add a fixed number of words from the similarity list.
-(If there are fewer than that number in the similarity list, add as many as there are). - 3) add a threshold to method 2, i.e., add at most the fixed number of words, but only add those words which are above some threshold. - 4) add a higher threshold to method 3, i.e., add all words above a high threshold, but at most a fixed number of words above a lower threshold.
+- 1) for each query word which appears in the target list, add all words in the similarity list above some threshold.
+Table 10 shows the 11-pt average for different thresholds. - 2) for each query word which appears in the target list, add a fixed number of words from the similarity list.
+(If there are fewer than that number in the similarity list, add as many as there are).
+Table 11 shows the 11-pt average for different numbers of expanded words. - 3) add a threshold to method 2, i.e., add at most the fixed number of words, but only add those words which are above some threshold.
+Table 12 shows the 11-pt average for different similarity thresholds, each with a fixed number of 2. - 4) add a higher threshold to method 3, i.e., add all words above a high threshold, but at most a fixed number of words above a lower threshold.
+Tables 13-15 give the average of the 11-pt averages for different combinations of higher and lower thresholds.